LiveHelperChat/doc/docs/dashboard.md

     1. Default after new install: dashboard,online_users,online_map
     2. All possible options : dashboard, online_users, pending_chats, online_map, active_chats, unread_chats, closed_chats, online_operators
 6. That's all after save you will see new dashboard tab

-### How to change dashboard widgets position?

-1. Repeat same steps untill 5 step and just look for "Home page dashboard widgets order"
-2.  | - means column.
-You can rearange as you want.
-3. Dashboard possible widgets: online_operators, departments_stats, pending_chats, unread_chats, transfered_chats, active_chats, closed_chats

-### My operators does not see a departments statistic widget?

-You have to assign your operators new permission.
-`lhuser => canseedepartmentstats`

-Have fun.